Skip to content

 How do I test this on my CloudWatch logs

-- Reporter — Deploy as a DaemonSet for pre-SIEM cost visibility.
-Alternatively, use the MCP server's SIEM-sample tool for agentless SIEM-side analysis via CloudWatch API.
+2. Reporter, Deploy as a DaemonSet for cost visibility before logs reach CloudWatch.
+Alternatively, use the MCP server's SIEM-sample tool for agentless analysis via CloudWatch API.

 Is the deployment reversible?
 Can I roll back